metarhia/Contracts/doc/Database.md

 ```

 Here is `Registry` is a metadata record.
 Other allowed kinkds:
-- `Dictionary` - lookup table, have own id for primary key,
+- `Dictionary` - lookup table, have own id for primary key;
-- `Registry` - registry, uses global identifier for primary key,
+- `Registry` - registry, uses global identifier for primary key;
-- `Entity` - entity, uses global identifier for primary key,
+- `Entity` - entity, uses global identifier for primary key;
-- `Journal` - access logs and other logs, have own id for primary key),
+- `Journal` - access logs and other logs, have own id for primary key);
-- `Details` - details for registry or entity table, have own id for primary key,
+- `Details` - details for registry or entity table, have own id for primary key;
-- `Relation` - detailes (fields) attached to the intersection of multiple
+- `Relation` - detailes attached to the intersection of multiple entities;
-  entities or registries, uses composite key as a primary key.
+- `View` - named query database allow to select from as from regular table;
+- `Struct` - structure (in-memory, API contract or db complex data type);
+- `Scalar` - scalar value;
+- `Form` - user interface form;
+- `Projection` - schema projection;

 Realm:
-- `global` - universal and globally used data,
+- `global` - universal and globally used data;
-- `application` - application specific data,
+- `application` - application specific data;
-- `local` - data stored on this certain server.
+- `local` - data stored on this certain server;

 Storage: `enum: ['persistent', 'append', 'view', 'memory'] }`.